 - Search for Discovery in the top search bar, and under Catalog Results, click Discovery.

 - From the Watson Discovery page, enter a name, and choose the pricing tier and location of your service.

-- Choose the lite tier (the free tier), then choose whichever location you want.
+- Choose the lite tier, then choose whichever location you want.
 Give your service a name that helps you easily identify it.
 I named mine

 Go back to the

 cloud.ibm.compage by clicking IBM Cloud at the upper-left of your screen.

 Click Services under Dashboard, then Resource Summary.
 This takes you to

 Under Resource List > Services, you’ll see your Watson Discovery instance with the name you gave it in the previous steps.
 Click that instance.
 This takes you to your instance within IBM Cloud.
 There, you can see your API key as well as other details.

 Click Launch Watson Discovery.

 You are taken to the Watson Discovery service home page, where you can manage your data.
 This is where you upload the document and data that you want to analyze.